KentoNishi/WSL-GUI/readme.md

 7. You are good to go!
 Open a new WSL window, and try opening a graphical application.

-## Xming
+## About
-Xming is an X Server for Windows.
-The installer will launch the Xming installer, to install this required package first.SS
+### What is Xming?
+> Xming is the leading X Window System Server for Microsoft Windows 8/7/Vista/XP (+ server 2012/2008/2003).
+It is fully featured, small and fast, simple to install and because it is standalone native Microsoft Windows, easily made portable (not needing a machine-specific installation).
+Xming can be downloaded separately [here](https://sourceforge.net/projects/xming/).